ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 Organizations must:

-Define key processes
+Define key operational processes

 Establish criteria for operation